Cmn frequently asked questions

 Does the tribal college have residence halls (dorms) for students?

 Yes.
-Students must be enrolled full-time and can apply to meet HUD resident requirements which may be obtained from the CMN Dean of Student Affairs.
+Students must be enrolled full-time and meet HUD resident requirements.
+A list of the requirements can be obtained from the CMN Housing Resident Manager.

 What kind of education will be offered, degrees and classes?